yinjiehuang/R2LML/README.md

 CONTENTS:
 =========

-1. General Information
+1.General Information
-2. Requirements
+2.Requirements
-3. Installation
+3.Installation
-4. Usage
+4.Usage

 =============================================

-1. GENERAL INFORMATION
+1.GENERAL INFORMATION

 This software was written to implement the algorithm "Reduced-Rank Local Distace Metric Learning".
 All rights belong to the author.